 NIL.
 This is a volunteer position.

 The deadline has now passed.
-Applications will be accepted in Fall 2022 for Public Member positions available in 2023.
+Applications will open in Fall 2023 for Public Member positions available in January 2024.

 For further information